-Financial assets recognized in the statement of financial position include cash and cash equivalents, HST receivable and other receivables and investments.
+Financial assets recognized in the statement of financial position include cash and cash equivalents, cash restricted for flow-through expenditures, HST receivable and other receivables and investments.

 Cash and cash equivalents consist of cash on hand, bank balances, and investments in money market instruments in Canada with maturities of three months or less.
 Cash and cash equivalents are classified as fair value through profit or loss and are measured at fair value.
+Cash restricted for flow-through expenditures consists of bank balances and is measured at fair value.